-Some example of cool Twitter examples include the hotel resident who got into his room to be disappointed by the lack of sea view.
-Within ten minutes of tweeting his disappointment there was a knock at the door and the hotel manager offered him a complimentary upgrade.
+Some examples of cool Twitter examples includes the hotel resident who got into his room to be disappointed by the lack of sea view.
+Within ten minutes of tweeting his disappointment, there was a knock at the door and the hotel manager offered him a complimentary upgrade.
 Also there was the steak fan who tweeted on the way to the airport that he would miss his favorite steak house when traveling.
 When he got to the airport he was met by someone holding up his Twitter handle and a steak before he went.

 Apps such as Klout, PeerIndex, Kred, and Percollate already track, monitor and score your social media engagement awarding you with titles, badges and even offers when certain actions have been met.
 These can act as your scorecard for gaining popularity and ultimately visibility on search engines.
 Although it is not an exact science this scorecard can be a gentle reminder that you need to keep active and keep producing fresh and informative content.